 Canada's first Cannabis dealers

-George Charboneau had no idea RCMP were waiting for him when he boarded the LaSalle Ferry on Dec.
+George Charboneau likely had no idea RCMP were waiting for him when he boarded the LaSalle Ferry on Dec.
 4, 1937 for the 15-minute return trip from Detroit to Windsor.

 In the pockets of his overcoat on that chilly Saturday, the 21-year-old Canadian was carrying just over five ounces of ground Cannabis hidden in two tobacco tins.